Public private partnerships (PPP) to build schools

 A public private partnership (PPP) is an agreement between the Ministry of Education and a consortium of private companies to build a new school or rebuild an existing school.
 The agreement is a single, long-term contract, usually for 25 years.
 The agreement includes the ongoing maintenance of the property.

 Under a PPP, the Ministry engages the private partner to design, finance, build and maintain a particular school.
 We pay the private partner quarterly once the new buildings are open.
 We reduce the payment if the school facilities do not meet the standards in the contract.
 This effectively provides a 25 year guarantee on that school’s buildings and service delivery.

 The Government still owns the land and buildings.
-The principal and board of trustees are responsible for all education matters.
-Because it does not deal with property and maintenance issues, the board of trustees in a PPP school has more time to focus on education.
+The principal and board is responsible for all education matters.
+Because it does not deal with property and maintenance issues, the board of a PPP school has more time to focus on education.